Marquis de Morès: Legacy

-In 2005, Robert O. Paxton released The Anatomy of Fascism, which attributed Morès as a symbol of the first National socialist.
+In 2005, Robert O. Paxton released The Anatomy of Fascism, which cited Morès as a symbol of early National Socialism.
 "His [Morès] squads wore the cow-boy garb and ten-gallon hats that the Marquis had discovered in the American West, which thus predate black and brown shirts (by a modest stretch of the imagination) as the first fascist uniform".
-He was dubbed as such by the creator of the term 'National Socialist', French nationalist author, Maurice Barrès.